 Congregation, the ultimate legislative body of the University, is composed of virtually all academic staff and certain research support staff, administrators and librarians.
 It has responsibility for considering major policy issues submitted to it by Council or members of Congregation; elects members to certain University bodies, including Council and the Audit & Scrutiny Committee; and approves changes or additions to the University's Statutes and Regulations, which define the governance structure.

 Council, composed of members of Congregation elected by Congregation, ex officio members and lay members, is (subject to the provisions of the Statutes) responsible for the administration of the University and for the management of its finances and assets.
-It is also responsible to the Higher Education Funding Council for England (HEFCE), for meeting the conditions of the Financial Memorandum between the Funding Council and the University.
+It is also responsible to the Office for Students for meeting the conditions of registration.
 Council meets regularly and is chaired by the Vice-Chancellor.

 The University's principles of governance are: defining policies and setting objectives for securing resources, the appointment of senior staff sufficient to meet the objectives and monitoring of progress towards those objectives.
 Council has stewardship, under Congregation, of the University's affairs and ensures that suitable processes are in place for the management of the University's business.